migalha212/Tenebris/docs/README.md

 About the GUI this pattern helps centralize all of it's logic, assuring that the GUI is always in a consistent state, and that no two GUIs can coexist, as that would break the game.
 The Full implementation of the pattern is available in the LanternaGUI class [here](/src/main/java/com/ldts/t14g01/Tenebris/gui/LanternaGUI.java).

+#### Consequences

+Adopting the Singleton Pattern offers several advantages when managing critical systems like the Game Loop and GUI.
+It ensures centralized control by guaranteeing that only one instance of each system exists, preventing duplication and maintaining consistency throughout the application's lifecycle.
+This pattern provides a global access point, simplifying interactions and making it easier to manage dependencies without explicit passing of instances.
+Lazy initialization optimizes resource usage by creating the instance only when it is first needed, avoiding unnecessary memory consumption.
+Additionally, the Singleton ensures consistent state management, keeping shared systems stable and predictable, which is crucial for avoiding conflicts or synchronization issues.
+Debugging is also simplified, as there is only one instance to monitor, making it easier to diagnose and resolve problems.
+Overall, the Singleton Pattern enhances the stability, efficiency, and maintainability of complex systems.

 ### Managing the State of the Game

 #### Problem in Context